Gigwa v2 – Documentation

 Project: a project may contain one or several runs;

-Run: each import process ends up writing a run into a project.
+Run: each import process ends up adding a run to a project.
 Allowing multiple runs in a project is a way of supporting incremental data loading.

-Genotyping data import progress can be watched in real time from the upload page, or via a dedicated asynchronous progress page (convenient for large datasets), as imports run as background processes and may not be interrupted by users.
+Genotyping data import progress can be watched in real time from the upload page, or via a dedicated asynchronous progress page (convenient for large datasets), while imports run as background processes.

 A2/ WORKING WITH GENOTYPING DATA